wearelumenai/flowclus/README.md

 # Conclusion

-At time of writing, the `assembly` module contains less than 45 lines of code and the `oc` module contains less than 75 lines of code.
+At time of writing, the `assembly` module contains less than 45 lines of code and the `oc` module contains less than 75 lines of code (commentaries are excluded).
  - this is enough to build an online clustering and dataviz application
  - most of it is reusable !